 Even though another purpose may evolve as you go along, (usually does, as the original one takes on a mind of its own) this is where it all begins.
 Take this approach and I guarantee, (speaking from personal experience) that purpose you never thought you had, will show up.
 And, when it does, all those personal growth skills you’ve been working on in step one, will come in handy.
 You see, before we can make anything positive happen in our lives, we have to first get our mind right.
 Practice visualizing your purpose several times a day.
 In the morning, and definitely, before you fall asleep at night.
 When you’re at work, tilt your head back for a second or two, close your eyes, drown out the noise, and picture your purpose.
 Continue working on your personal growth skills and follow up on your vision.
 It’s talking to you, make sure you listen.
 You will begin to form ideas you never thought of before, act on them.
 Immediately!
 You’ll find the more ideas you put into play, the more ideas you’ll come up with to put into play.

 Embed these friendly reminders in your subconscious mind.
-Support them with faith backed up by action, and watch the magic appear.
+Support them with faith backed up by action.